fsprojects/FSharp.Control.TaskSeq/README.md

 It's based on [Don Symes `taskSeq.fs`][20] but expanded with useful utility functions and a few extra binding overloads.

-## Short-term feature planning

-Not necessarily in order of importance:

- - [x] A minimal base set of useful functions and sensible CE overloads, like `map`, `collect`, `fold`, `zip`.
-These functions will live in the module `TaskSeq`.
-The CE will be called `taskSeq`.
- - [ ] Packaging and publishing on Nuget
- - [ ] Provide the same surface area of functions as `Seq` in F# Core
- - [ ] For each function, have a "normal" function, where the operator is non-async, and an async version.
-I.e., `TaskSeq.map` and `TaskSeq.mapAsync`, the difference being that the `mapper` function returns a `#Task<'T>` in the second version.
- - [ ] Examples, documentation and tests
- - [ ] Expand surface area based on user requests
- - [ ] Improving the original code, adding benchmarks, and what have you.

 ## Current set of `TaskSeq` utility functions